hackisonjd/heehoposting/content/archives/2025-12-02-evolution-of-heehoposting.md

 I updated the font from Times New Roman to Cantarell.
 There wasn't really any rhyme or reason for it.
 I daily drove Fedora Linux at the time and I liked the font well enough, so up onto the site it went.
 I also changed the look of the site from a retro terminal-esque look to a more standard, kind of boring dark-gray background.

 I was also beginning to learn about cryptography around this time, and I had taken an interest in it.
 So much so, that I learned how GPG worked and uploaded my public key so that people could send me encrypted mail.
-I think to this day, only one person actually did it, but it was the coolest thing ever.
+I think to this day, only one person actually did it, but it was the coolest thing ever!

 ## Chapter 2: